sensadrome/cleanbox/README.md

 - **Unjunking**: Restores emails from junk/spam folders based on trusted sender patterns
 - **List Management**: Handles newsletters, notifications, and marketing emails by moving them to designated folders
 - **Whitelisting**: Keeps important emails in the inbox based on sender addresses and domains
+- **Sent Email Analysis**: Analyzes your sent emails to understand who you correspond with and suggests whitelist candidates
 - **Intelligent Caching**: Folder analysis is cached for performance
 - **Multiple Authentication Methods**: Supports OAuth2 (Microsoft 365) and password-based authentication
 - **Flexible Data Storage**: Centralized data directory for configuration, cache, and domain rules files